alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 ## Frequently Asked Questions

 **Q: Will my existing LP positions be affected?**
 A: No action required.
-This is a logic-only upgrade—your existing positions will automatically benefit from the improved formula without any migration.
+Logic-only upgrade.
+Existing positions benefit from the improved formula without migration.

 **Q: Will the pool parameter $$t$$ still exist?**
-A: Yes!
-The $$t$$ parameter remains for backward compatibility and familiarity.
+A: The $$t$$ parameter remains for backward compatibility.
 It's internally mapped to $$n$$ (1 or 2) in v2:
 - $$t \geq 0.8$$ → $$n=1$$ (volatile, constant product-like)
 - $$t < 0.8$$ → $$n=2$$ (stable, enhanced curve)